torrentg/ccruncher/samples/readme.txt

   > tabulate(x+1, 101)

-test04.xml
+sample04.xml
 ---------------------------------------------------------------------

 Description:

-  The same that test03, with these diferences:
+  The same that sample03, with these diferences:
     2 sectors
     correl(S1,S1) = 0.10
     correl(S1,S2) = 0.05
     correl(S2,S2) = 0.15
-    Odds borrowers (50) belongs to S1 and even borrowers (50) belongs to S2
+    Odds clients (50) belongs to S1 and even clients (50) belongs to S2

 Expected Results: